 Craft Class Taken with a Workshop - Summer 2025

-The Craft Class meets weekly via Google Meet and is taught by various Writers Studio teachers and the occasional author as guest teacher, with participation by advanced Writers Studio students.
-Each craft class includes suggested exercises based on the narrative technique studied that week.
+Learning to read prose and poetry as a writer is a necessity for students who are serious about their work.
+In the Writers Studio Craft Class teachers and celebrated authors guide students in identifying techniques at play in contemporary and classic literature.
+Each week we pinpoint the specific ways a writer has constructed a narrator with a distinct voice, and conclude the class with suggested exercises based on the narrative technique studied that week.
 These exercises form the basis for the work students bring into their respective workshops.
-More senior students working on novels, memoirs, short stories and poems use their weekly exercise as a prompt to more deeply explore material or a specific character or section in a longer work in progress.
+More advanced writers working on novels, memoirs, short stories, and poems use their weekly exercise as a prompt to more deeply explore material or a specific character in a longer work in progress.

-If you cannot attend the Craft Class via Google Meet, a recording of the class is emailed to you the day after the class.
-In addition, you have the option of subscribing to the podcast where recordings are added each week of the term.
+Craft Class meets via Google Meet once a week for eight weeks during the school’s four sessions.
+Whether or not you attend the Craft Class via Google Meet, a recording of the class is emailed to you the day after the class.
+Students are also invited to subscribe to the podcast where recordings are added each week, if that is their preference.
+Many students take the class asynchronously and watch or listen to it at their convenience.

 Craft Class Reading List Summer 2025